-This air purifier was specifically designed to deal with pet dander and allergies.
+This air purifier was specifically designed to deal with pet dander and smells exclusively .
 It has a 5-stage filtration system and smart sensors to make operation simple and enjoyable.
 Meanwhile, it’s rather quiet and has a reasonable price tag.

-TrueHEPA filter: This filter deals with 99.97% of pollutants, including pet dander and allergens, 0.3 microns in diameter.
+TrueHEPA filter: This filter deals with 99.97% of pollutants, including pet dander, 0.3 microns in diameter.